 Loss of Desert Through Increased Precipitation

-As more rain falls, as more moisture is retained from meltwater run off, more water passes through any rivers and lakes that might form seasonally in these deserts, this will change the environment over time.
+As more rain falls, as more moisture is retained from meltwater runoff, more water passes through any rivers and lakes that might form seasonally in these deserts, and this will change the environment over time.
 Far from being a good thing, it puts the biome at risk, changing it from a desert into something else.
-The biodiversity is at risk and potentially threatened species could die out in those areas or become extinct; this is a particular concern for species that exist in just one desert on the planet.
-An example of this is the increased rates of desert songbirds in the US experiencing dehydration (49).
-Such birds, because they are warm blooded and because they fly at elevations to which warm air rises (plus a lack of suitable shade), are far more susceptible to dehydration and as the climate gets hotter, some deserts are getting drier.
+The biodiversity is at risk, and potentially threatened species could die out in those areas or become extinct; this is a particular concern for species that exist in just one desert on the planet.
+An example of this is the increased rates of desert songbirds in the US experiencing dehydration.
+Such birds, because they are warm-blooded and because they fly at elevations to which warm air rises (plus a lack of suitable shade), are far more susceptible to dehydration, and as the climate gets hotter, some deserts are getting drier.
 This is a risk for all desert-dwelling warm-blooded creatures, but especially birds.

-the encroachment of existing desert into nearby grasslands and forest as those environments because hotter and drier, and partly through direct interference by humans for deforestation and encroachment of agricultural land for both crops and for grazing land.
+The encroachment of existing desert into nearby grasslands and forest as those environments become hotter and drier, and partly through direct interference by humans for deforestation and encroachment of agricultural land for both crops and for grazing land.
 Roots of such plants bind soil together; it's critical at the best of times but when it comes to marginal landscapes (areas prone to flooding, drought, mineral leaching and subject to even minor fluctuations in weather patterns) the situation is even more precarious and more care needs to be taken to prevent desertification.
 When those root systems are removed, the quality of the soil decreases.
-It becomes difficult for native species to continue to thrive and desertification risk increases.
-A good example of this is The Dust Bowl when the great plains of the central states of the US were hit by overintense agriculture and natural drought at the same time (50)
+It becomes difficult for native species to continue to thrive, and the risk of desertification increases.
+A good example of this is the Dust Bowl, when the Great Plains of the central states of the US were hit by over-intensive agriculture and natural drought at the same time.

 Politics of Conservation

 Bison and buffalo numbers in North and Central America were in a precarious situation a century ago, but recent conservation efforts are seeing their numbers increase.
 Yet belief in the restoration of bison to certain environments has not met with universal approval.
 Sometimes, local politics gets in the way.
-This is certainly the case with the northern end of the Chihuahua Desert where efforts to re-introduce bison along the US-Mexico border has met with hostility.
+This is certainly the case with the northern end of the Chihuahua Desert, where efforts to reintroduce bison along the US-Mexico border have met with hostility.
 Documentary evidence from pre-Columbian peoples in what is modern Mexico suggests that bison were common along the borders of the desert and the grasslands to the north.
-But this is not confirmed; nor is it accepted on all sides where the validity of ranching is being challenged in Mexico and the US (51).
+But this is not confirmed; nor is it accepted on all sides where the validity of ranching is being challenged in Mexico and the US.

 Balancing Sustainability Against Conservation